CityOfChelsea/CultureMap/docs/readme.md

 CultureMap works in the following manner:

 - Public users can submit new assets via [the survey](https://arcg.is/0XGP9S), which is hosted on [Survey123](https://survey123.arcgis.com/).
 Public users can access the survey via the [main CultureMap page](https://tohorner.github.io/CultureMap/dist/).
-- User-submitted data is stored as a [hosted feature layer](http://doc.arcgis.com/en/arcgis-online/manage-data/hosted-web-layers.htm) on ArcGIS Online.
+- User-submitted data is stored as a [hosted feature layer](http://doc.arcgis.com/en/arcgis-online/manage-data/hosted-web-layers.htm) on ArcGIS Online. *User-submitted cultural assets do not display on any public-facing maps until approved by an administrator*.
-- Administrators can edit cultural asset data in tabular form, using the editor application, or with desktop ArcMap software (see ["Editing Data"]()).
+- Administrators can edit cultural asset data in tabular form, using the editor application, or with desktop ArcMap software (see ["Editing Data"](https://tohorner.github.io/CultureMap/docs/#editing-data)).
+- Approved data is then displayed on the main Chelsea CultureMap page, which is hosted for free using [GitHub Pages](https://pages.github.com/).

+### Understanding the main CultureMap page

+### Working with Survey123

-### Editing Data
+### Editing and Managing Data

+#### Approving user-submitted cultural assets

+#### Adding/removing photos

+#### Managing user "voting" data

+### Advanced Customization

+#### Custom URL

+#### Adding/removing cultural asset categories

+#### Custom styling

+#### Hosting CultureMap